Why should I see an Aesthetician?

 A successful lash extension experience is really a partnership between the aesthetician and the client.
 The aesthetician's responsibility is to apply the lashes (classics, volumes or hybrids) and the client's responsibility is to care for them.
 It is extremely important for both partners to do their jobs or the experience will not work out for the best lash look.
 Lash extensions are extremely delicate and cannot be treated like single-use strip lashes.
 The following are some rules to live by when considering making the commitment to get lash extensions.

-1. Client must not visit the gym, beach, sauna, or do any activities that will cause you to sweat or to be in humidity for the first 24 hours after the lash application.
+1. Do not wear makeup to your lash appointment.
+Client must not visit the gym, beach, sauna, or do any activities that will cause you to sweat or to be in humidity for the first 24 hours after the lash application.
 It takes 24 hours for lash adhesive to "cure" and any type of water (such as sweat humidity) introduced before the cure time will cause the bond of the adhesive to not form properly and the lashes will fall off.
 Do not wear any makeup or shower for 24 hours.
 When you shower, be sure to look away from the water.

 2. Client must use only Xtreme Lash makeup products including eyeliner, eye shadow and mascara.
 We do not know every ingredient in over the